alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Code block provider

 - **multiple providers**: use alias parameter.
 Allows differentiate between the different configurations of the same provider type.
+- **required_providers**: act as traffic controllers for your infrastructure tools.
+For aws minimum version ~> 5.36.0.

 ### Output block